Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing

+and we will replace the occurrences of the variables on the left hand side using Eq.~\eqref{eq::tim} in the ILP formulation.
+Note that we use $t_1, t_2, t_3$ only to compute the penalty for the delays.

+In the QUBO formulation, we have the following penalty term from Eq.~\eqref{eq::linear} ensuring that each train leaves each station only once:

-At \textbf{default setting} we consider line as the doubled-track line, where each track has its own direction.
+As the \textbf{default setting}, we consider a double-track line, where each track has its own direction (unidirectional traffic).
 There is a conflict between $j_1$ and $j_2$ on the line from $s_1$ to $s_2$.
-If $j_1$ go first at $t=4$ then $j_2$ can start at $t = 6$ (with additional delay of $5$) to proceed at full speed.
-If $j_2$ go first at $t=1$ then $j_1$ can start at $t = 7$ (with additional delay of $3$) to proceed at a full speed.
-In both cases $j_3$ can proceed undisturbed.
+If $j_1$ goes first at $t=4$, then $j_2$ can start earliest at $t = 6$ (with an additional delay of $5$) to proceed at full speed.
+If $j_2$ goes first at $t=1$, then $j_1$ can start earliest at $t = 7$ (with an additional delay of $3$) to proceed at a full speed.
+In both cases, $j_3$ can proceed undisturbed.